Umuzi-org/ACN-syllabus/content/projects/python-specific/file-io/_index.md

 Notice that the full name used in the file is all lower-case and spaces are replaced by underscores.

 3. Create a function called `load` that takes in a name and then grabs a Visitor object from file.
-It should simply `print` the visitor.
+It should return the visitors instance.

 eg:

 ```
-load("Alice Cooper")
+Visitor.load("Alice Cooper")
-# prints out all of Alice's goodies
+# returns all of Alice's goodies

-load("Bob Marley")
+Visitor.load("Bob Marley")
 # Same deal for good ol Bob
 ```